 An Infrastructure Cost Charge may be payable on some open access services.
 The purpose of the Open Access Infrastructure Cost Charge is to recover some fixed costs from open access services.
 There are two market segments for open access services in CP6: 'interurban' and 'other'.
 Services operating in the 'interurban' open access market segment, have been deemed to be able to bear such charges.
-Infrastructure cost charges will be levied on new entrant open access services 11 that operate (or partly operate) within the 'interurban' market segment, for the sections of the service that are classed as 'interurban'.
+Infrastructure cost charges will be levied on new entrant open access services that operate (or partly operate) within the 'interurban' market segment, for the sections of the service that are classed as 'interurban'.
 A service (or part of a service) is within the interurban market segment if it meets the following criteria:

-- at least one of the stations served has average annual entries/exits above 15 million passengers per year ^{12,} or the station served is within two miles of a station meeting that demand threshold; - at least one other station served has average annual entries/exits above 10 million passengers per year 13 or it is within two miles of a station meeting that demand threshold; and - two of the stations served meeting the demand thresholds (above) are at least 40 miles apart.
+- at least one of the stations served has average annual entries/exits above 15 million passengers per year or the station served is within two miles of a station meeting that demand threshold; - at least one other station served has average annual entries/exits above 10 million passengers per year or it is within two miles of a station meeting that demand threshold; and two of the stations served meeting the above demand thresholds, or within two miles of stations meeting the above demand thresholds, are at least 40 miles apart.

-Existing open access services (i.e. open access services that existed before the start of Control Period 6) that currently operate within the interurban market segment will not be subject to the charge, unless they substantially modify their current service.
-Substantial modifications are:
+Existing open access services (i.e. open access services that existed before the start of Control Period 6) that currently operate within the interurban market segment will not be subject to the charge, unless